leblancd/kube-v6/README.md

 # kube-v6
 Instructions on how to instantiate a multi-node, IPv6-only Kubernetes cluster using the CNI bridge plugin and Host-local IPAM plugin for developing or exploring IPv6 on Kubernetes.

+Also includes instructions on configuring a dual-stack ingress controller on an IPv6-only Kubernetes cluster.

 Table of Contents
 =================